-Formerly the Manchester VISTA Project (MVP), the Families in Transition VISTA Program is one of the largest networks of AmeriCorps VISTAs (Volunteers in Service to America) living and serving throughout the state of New Hampshire.
-Families in Transition’s Manager of Volunteers recruits dedicated volunteers and host sites to join the VISTA team, with the goal of improving the quality of life for the most disadvantaged members of our community.
+The Families in Transition VISTA Program is one of the largest networks of AmeriCorps VISTAs (Volunteers in Service to America) living and serving throughout the State of New Hampshire.
+Families in Transition’s Coordinator of Volunteers and VISTA Program recruits dedicated volunteers and host sites to join the VISTA team, with the goal of improving the quality of life for the most disadvantaged members of our community.

 Families in Transition VISTAs and host sites work together to create sustainable programs that better the New Hampshire community.
 In turn, both VISTAs and their host sites receive the invaluable benefit of personal and organizational growth.
 Here are some of their stories.

 Heather Rogers is serving as the AmeriCorps VISTA at Spark NH.
 Heather has a degree in Public Health from the University of Maryland in Baltimore, Maryland.

 Spark NH is the Granite State’s governor-appointed early childhood advisory council.
 With a mission to provide leadership that promotes a comprehensive, coordinated, sustainable early childhood system that achieves positive outcomes for young children and families, investing in a solid future for the Granite state, Spark NH has done a great deal to improve the lives of young children and families living in New Hampshire.